-Due to recent changes made to this program, currently assessment scores on the first two items above are not available.
-Those scores will be reported in future assessment cycles of the program.

-d.
-Provide aggregate data on student majors satisfaction (e.g., exit surveys), capstone results, licensing or certification examination results, employer surveys or other such data that indicate student satisfaction with the program and whether students are learning the curriculum (for learner outcomes, data should relate to the goals and objectives of the program as listed in 1e).
+Due to the recent nature of changes to this program, and a recent change in administration, currently assessment scores on the first three items above are not available.
+Those scores will be reported in future assessment cycles of the program. d.
+Provide aggregate data on student majors satisfaction (e.g., exit surveys), capstone results, licensing or certification examination results (if applicable), employer surveys or other such data that indicate student satisfaction with the program and whether students are learning the curriculum (for learner outcomes, data should relate to the outcomes of the program as listed in 3c).